Anwesha34/Anwesha34/README.md

 # 💫 Anwesha Das:
-A passionate developer from India.
-Enthusiastic about the new and emerging technologies.
-I'm currently focusing on Next.js , React Native and DSA.<br><br>
+A passionate developer who loves building and learning new technologies.<br><br>

 ## 🌐 Socials: